SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 ### Data Size Augmentation with ChatGPT

 In addition to leveraging advanced models, we employed data augmentation techniques to enhance the diversity and robustness of our training data.
-Leveraging the conversational abilities of ChatGPT, we generated synthetic data instances to supplement our existing dataset.
-This was achieved by giving ChatGPT our labeled dataset and asking it to generate similar sentences for each difficulty level.
+Leveraging ChatGPT's conversational abilities, we generated synthetic data instances to supplement our existing dataset.
+We gave ChatGPT our labelled dataset and asked it to generate similar sentences for each difficulty level.
 We added 50 lines to each difficulty level from A1 to C2, expanding the dataset from 4,800 to 5,100 lines.

-We thought that this approach would enable us to create a more comprehensive and varied training dataset, encompassing a wider range of linguistic patterns, styles, and contexts.
-However, we realized that the accuracy scores diminished when utilizing this augmented dataset.
-Consequently, the new training set was not representative of the true distribution of text difficulty levels encountered by English speakers learning French.
+We thought this approach would enable us to create a more comprehensive and varied training dataset encompassing a wider range of linguistic patterns, styles, and contexts.
+However, we realized the accuracy scores diminished when utilizing this augmented dataset.
+Consequently, the new training set did not represent the actual distribution of text difficulty levels encountered by English speakers learning French.

 ### Data Generation and Augmentation through Coding

-To enhance the robustness and diversity of our training data for LogoRank, we employed a technique called data augmentation.
+We employed data augmentation to enhance the robustness and diversity of our training data for LogoRank.
 Specifically, we used synonym replacement, which involves replacing words in sentences with their synonyms to create new, varied versions of existing texts.
-This approach helps in mimicking the variability encountered in natural language, thereby improving the model's ability to generalize to new, unseen texts.
+This approach helps mimic the variability encountered in natural language, thereby improving the model's ability to generalize to new, unseen texts.

-The initial dataset contained 4,800 sentences, and through synonym replacement, we expanded this to a total of 9,600 sentences.
-This was achieved by iterating over each sentence in the original dataset and replacing up to one word per sentence with one of its synonyms, using the NLTK library's WordNet resource.
+The initial dataset contained 4,800 sentences, and through synonym replacement, we expanded this to 9,600 sentences.
+This was achieved by iterating over each sentence in the original dataset and replacing up to one word per sentence with one of its synonyms using the NLTK library's WordNet resource.
 The augmented sentences retained the same difficulty labels as their originals, ensuring consistency in the learning targets.
 This method enabled us to increase our model's accuracy.

 ### Conclusion
-In summary, our application development process encompassed a comprehensive journey of exploration, experimentation, and innovation.
-By iteratively testing different models, integrating cutting-edge language technologies, and embracing novel data augmentation strategies, we were able to create a robust and effective application capable of delivering accurate and reliable predictions in real-world scenarios.
+In summary, our application development process encompassed a comprehensive exploration, experimentation, and innovation journey.
+By iteratively testing different models, integrating cutting-edge language technologies, and embracing novel data augmentation strategies, we created a robust and effective application capable of delivering accurate and reliable predictions in real-world scenarios.
 Our commitment to continuous improvement and adaptation ensured that our application remained at the forefront of advancements in machine learning and natural language processing, poised to address evolving challenges and opportunities in the digital landscape.

-## Section 2: The Most accurate Model 🏆
+## Section 2: The Most Accurate Model 🏆

-For classifying the difficulty level of French texts, we utilized the CamembertForSequenceClassification model, a variant of the RoBERTa model pre-trained on French language texts.
+To classify the difficulty level of French texts, we utilized the CamembertForSequenceClassification model, a variant of the RoBERTa model pre-trained on French language texts.
 This choice was driven by Camembert's proven effectiveness in understanding and processing French text, making it ideally suited for our specific application in educational technology.

-For this model we used the following parameters and configuration:
+For this model, we used the following parameters and configuration:

 **Tokenizer:**

 We used CamembertTokenizer to convert text data into a format suitable for model input.
-This involves encoding the texts into token ids, which are sequences of integers representing each token uniquely identifiable in the Camembert vocabulary.
+This involves encoding the texts into token IDs, sequences of integers representing each token uniquely identifiable in the Camembert vocabulary.

 **Sequence Length:**

-Each input sequence was truncated or padded to a maximum length of 128 tokens to maintain uniformity in input size.
+To maintain uniformity in input size, each input sequence was truncated or padded to a maximum length of 128 tokens.

 **Label Encoding:**

-The difficulty labels ('A1', 'A2', 'B1', 'B2', 'C1', 'C2') were encoded using LabelEncoder from the scikit-learn library, converting them into numerical format for model training.
+The difficulty labels ('A1', 'A2', 'B1', 'B2', 'C1', 'C2') were encoded using LabelEncoder from the sci-kit-learn library, converting them into a numerical format for model training.

 **Training Setup:**